temportalflux/integro-tabletop/Backlog.md

 - Item Charges
 - Sheet inventory search bar functionality
 - name generator
-- Warlock Invocations & Sorcerer Metamagic selections
+- Warlock Pact Boon, Invocations & Sorcerer Metamagic selections
-- Warlock & Spell Slots
-	- pact magic's slot format isn't currently supported
-	- spell slots are currently shared (which is fine b/c everything resets on long rest), but a Warlock class slots reset on short rest, which is at conflict with everything else.

 ### Rest
 - Add Hit Dice access to Hit Points modal (so users can manually use or add hit dice without taking a rest, some class features restore or consume hit dice from other players, for usage during short rest or when features specify like Wither and Bloom)